hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Statistical physics

 A minority of texts in statistical physics cover fluid flow and transport phenomena, usually from the perspective of kinetic theory.
 At the undergraduate level Desloge (1966, Ch.
-32) is one example, but most that I know of are graduate-level texts such as Huang (1987, Ch.
+32) and Huang (2010, Ch.
+7) are two examples, but most that I know of are graduate-level texts such as Huang (1987, Ch.
 5), McQuarrie (2000, Ch.
 16-19),  Reichl (2016, Ch.
 8-9), and Halley (2007, Ch.
 10), for example.
 (McQuarrie was a chemist, but his book was strongly recommended to me by an experimental physicist.)
 Kadanoff (2000) briefly discusses hydrodynamics in Sec.
 5.4, which mainly focuses on diffusion.
 (He presumes that students have studied hydrodynamics in an earlier course, "as part of a traditional physics education", a presumption as unlikely to be true then as it is now.)
 Schwabl (2010) includes, in his Appendix H, a "microscopic derivation of the linear hydrodynamic equations", by which he seems to mean diffusion equations.

 What about superfluidity?
-At the undergrad level, Kittel & Kroemer (1980) devote a few pages to it at the end of their chapter on Fermi and Bose gases.
+At the undergrad level, Kittel & Kroemer (1980) devote a few pages to it at the end of their chapter on Fermi and Bose gases, and Huang (2010, ch.
+20) devotes a whole chapter to it.
 Again, most examples I know of are at the graduate level, such as Huang (1987, Ch.
 13), Reichl (2016, Sec.
 8.9), Ma (1985, Ch.
 30), and Feynman (1998, Ch.
 11).

 It could be argued that the study of fluid mechanics naturally belongs with the study of thermodynamics and statistical physics:  Alessandro Bettini (2016) has done exactly that in the second of his four-volume *A Course in Classical Physics*.